TrafalgarLaw-24/Optimizing-App-Offers-With-Starbucks/README.md

 ## Getting Started <a name="started"></a>

-open the Starbucks_Capstone_Project_notebook.ipynb file in Jupyter notebook and start executing line by line.
+open the Starbucks_Capstone_Project_Notebook.ipynb file in Jupyter notebook and start executing line by line.

 ## Contents <a name="files"></a>